-See Section 4: Assessment for the programme for the method of assessment and Section 5: Number of attempts permitted at an examination for the number of attempts allowed at an examination.
+See Section 4: Assessment for the programme for the method of assessment and Section 5: Number of attempts permitted at an assessment for the number of attempts allowed at an assessment.

-In line with the regulations, you may decide the number of examinations you attempt each year and the order in which you decide to attempt each examination.
-You do not have to be examined each year.
+In line with the regulations, you may decide the number of assessments you attempt each year and the order in which you decide to attempt each assessment.
+You do not have to be assessed each year.